-One way to check on this variation is to use a different browser (Firefox, Safari, Chrome, Internet Explorer) and search for the same exact keyword phrase.
+One way to check on this variation is to use a different browser (Firefox, Safari, Chrome, Edge) and search for the same exact keyword phrase.
 Results may be the same, or they may differ slightly or even significantly.

 2. Previously Clicked Google Links

-If you’ve searched Google using the same keywords and phrases, and repeatedly clicked on specific links from the results Google returned your results will start to change.
-Pages that you visited from the links in the results Google returned will start to show up more and more in your results, frequently moving higher on the page and occasionally creating a false impression that a website page is ranked higher than it actually is.
+If you’ve searched Google using the same keywords and phrases, and repeatedly clicked on specific links from the results Google returned your results will change over time.
+Pages that you visited from the links in the results Google returned will start to show up more and more in your results, frequently moving higher on the page, potentially creating a false impression that a website page is ranked higher than it actually is.

 Want to try it for yourself?
-Google a phrase, then select a link on page two.
-Repeat the action a few or perhaps several times.
+Google a phrase, then select a link on page 2.
+Repeat the action a few times.
 You may be surprised how quickly that link will make its way up the rankings on your specific computer, tablet or smartphone.
 However, this will only be true for your searches, on your computer or smartphone, using the same web browser.